 I am also co-director of the new Centre for Mathematics and Algorithms for Data, an inter-disciplinary group between Mathematical Sciences and Computer Science that studies, in particular, the theoretical underpinnings of Machine Learning and Data Science.

-I lead one of the research pathfinders for the exciting MyWorld project; this is a £46 million creative hub funded by UKRI’s Strength in Places Fund (SIPF) and an alliance of more than 30 industry and academic partners.
+I am the director of research and lead one of the pathfinders for the exciting MyWorld project; this is a £46 million creative hub across the Bath and Bristol region funded by UKRI’s Strength in Places Fund (SIPF) and an alliance of more than 30 industry and academic partners.
 The goal is to create a creative media powerhouse in the South West; the initiative invovles a collaboration between the Universities of Bath, Bristol, Bath Spa University and the University of the West of England, and will develop major new research and development (R&D) facilities and connect regional and national partners with global tech giants.
 We will be working on new capture technology (e.g. 3D/4D capture of actors and real locations) for next generation media production (e.g. virtual production).

 I am a supervisor for several centres for doctoral training including the Centre for Digital Entertainment (CDE), the CDT in Accountable, Responsible and Transparent AI (ART-AI) and the CDT in Statistical Applied Mathematics (SAMBa).